 Brett Favre will now try to end his struggles against Dallas head coach Wade Phillips, who was able to devise schemes to defeat the quarterback both in a 2007 matchup and in a playoff contest following the 2002 season, when he was Atlanta's defensive coordinator.
 His most recent game against Favre and the Vikings was that blowout loss in last year's NFC Playoff game.

-DON'T FORGET THAT WE ALSO OFFER FREE WEEKLY COLLEGE FOOTBALL PICKS (WITH ANALYSIS!)
+DON'T FORGET THAT WE ALSO OFFER FREE WEEKLY COLLEGE FOOTBALL PLAYS (WITH ANALYSIS!)